-A not-so Happy Halloween for Maryland’s struggling bat population
+A not-so happy Halloween for Maryland’s struggling bat population

 If a bat is found in an attic or around the house, do not kill it and do not make contact with the bat.
 Rather, check out Maryland’s Department of Natural Resources website for protocol.
 A bat removal expert can be called to help extract the bat.

-To avoid future bats entering the house, there is a bat exclusion process, on the Maryland Department of Natural Resources website https://dnr.maryland.gov/wildlife/Pages/plants_wildlife/bats/batsinhome.aspx, which will close up the holes that the bats use to get in.
+To avoid future bats entering the house, there is a bat exclusion process (on the Maryland Department of Natural Resources website dnr.maryland.gov/wildlife/Pages/plants_wildlife/bats/batsinhome.aspx), which will close up the holes that the bats use to get in.
 However, this process must be done during a certain time of the year to make sure that no bats get trapped inside.

 Keeping bats as pets will not help the bat population grow.
 Not only are they illegal in the state of Maryland, according to Anne Arundel County Animal Care & Control, but it shortens the bat’s lifespan.